Tá leagan Gaeilge den mhír seo ar fáil anseo.

 Data published on data.gov.ie should use national and international data-standards where possible,

 The data is now ready to be published as Open Data on data.gov.ie.
 Publication on an Open Data Portal opens the door to innovative data-reuse.
-Data.gov.ie does not host the actual datasets, but instead is a catalogue of metadata, with pointers to the data hosted elsewhere on the Web, for example, on the website of a public organisation.
+Data.gov.ie does not host the actual datasets, but instead is a catalogue of metadata, with pointers to the data hosted elsewhere, for example on the website of a public organisation.

 Data can be manually published on data.gov.ie via the 'Add Dataset' online form.
 Alternatively, data can be programmatically published on data.gov.ie via the API or a data harvester.